Lucas-Cox-CART/JurassicParkGame/Codename Holly-Escape from Isla Nublar/Chapter 1 Script - The Arena.md

 *The player is introduced to save points (nests) that heal you to full upon first activating them.
 Henry makes his first appearance after the player activates the nest.
 He opens a hatch in a wall of the den to speak to Holly.*

-\[Henry:] "(1) Excellent work out there, Codename: Holly.
+Henry: "(1) Excellent work out there, Codename: Holly.
 You did well for a first test."
 *When Holly tilts her head, Henry assumes she has forgotten him.*
-\[Henry:] "(2) Ah, I've almost forgotten how long it's been since you'd seen me, with all the conditioning I've put you through.
+H: "(2) Ah, I've almost forgotten how long it's been since you'd seen me, with how long you were in battle conditioning."

+*Holly takes note of the fact he is the reason she went through so much pain in her early stages of life.
+She makes a low snarling, suddenly disliking this sly character.*

-(3) It was clearly a success; nobody would have thought a young juvenile like you could prove its own, and I have the betting profits to prove it...(he laughs to himself)
+H: "(3) Now, now, settle down, it all ended up working out.
+(4) It was clearly a success; nobody would have thought a young juvenile like you could prove its own, and I have the betting profits to prove it...(he laughs to himself)
-(4) I have a feeling you won't have any problem demolishing the next competitor.
+(5) I have a feeling you won't have any problem demolishing the next competitor.
 If anything, they'll have to bring in stronger contestants to match your strength.
-(5) If you can prove your superiority, I can offer you a way out of this place.
+(6) If you can prove your superiority, I can offer you a way out of this place.
 You could come with me, and we'd start an army of unstoppable Dilophosaurs.
-(6) Ho-ho-ho, this plan is all coming together..."
+(7) Ho-ho-ho, this plan is all coming together..."

-*Henry closes the hatch, and afterwards, the player is told to sleep.*
+*Henry closes the hatch, and Holly slashes once across the vent once he is out of earshot.
+Afterwards, the player is told to sleep.*

 ## At this point, the optional Extra Credit Minigame would happen, if we choose to implement it.